wchowdhu/textual-entailment-recognition/README.md

 # Outputs

-All the model outputs can be found in the 'output' directory.
+All the model outputs can be found in the `output` directory.